 Translated from Hungarian into Polish by Daniel Warmuz, cover designed by Ewelina Kruszewska

-A story about a young Hungarian girl from Transcarpathia whose life was overshadowed by the turbulent history of the region marked by the entrance of the Russians towards the end of WW2 and deportations of the Hungarian population to the USSR and their forced labour.
-Shamed by Soviet soldiers and scorned by rural communities, Eszter, in spite of all fears, decides to give birth to her illegitimate child and fight for the love of her life
+The story of a young Hungarian girl from Zakarpattia whose life is overshadowed by the turbulent history of the region, marked by the invasion of the Russians towards the end of the Second World War and the deportation of the Hungarian population to USSR and their forced labour.
+Shamed by the Soviet soldiers and despised by the rural communities, Eszter, despite all her fears, decides to give birth to her illegitimate child and fight for the love of her life.